hugo8072/certificates/readme.md

 ### 📜 Certificates

-A curated list of my technical certifications across cybersecurity, cloud, Linux, and container technologies.
+A curated list of my technical certificates and certifications across cybersecurity, Linux, cloud, and development.

 ---